History of Rachael Ray in Timeline

 Rachael Ray

-Rachael Ray is an American cook, television personality, businesswoman, and author, best known for hosting the daily talk and lifestyle program Rachael Ray.
-She has also hosted other popular shows such as 30 Minute Meals and $40 a Day.
-Ray has authored several cookbooks centered on quick meal preparation and launched the magazine Every Day with Rachael Ray.
-Her work in television has earned her three Daytime Emmy Awards.
+Rachael Ray is a prominent American cook, television personality, businesswoman, and author.
+She's best known for hosting the syndicated talk and lifestyle program, Rachael Ray, and other successful shows such as 30 Minute Meals and $40 a Day.
+Her brand revolves around quick and easy recipes, which has led to multiple cookbooks and a magazine, Every Day with Rachael Ray.
+Ray has received three Daytime Emmy Awards for her work in television.

 August 25, 1968: Rachael Ray's Birth

 On August 25, 1968, Rachael Domenica Ray was born.
-She is an American cook, television personality, businesswoman, and author.
+She became an American cook, television personality, businesswoman, and author, known for hosting the Rachael Ray talk show.

-In 1995, Rachael Ray moved to New York City and began working at Macy's Marketplace candy counter before transitioning to Agata & Valentina, a specialty foods store.
+In 1995, Rachael Ray moved to New York City, working at Macy's Marketplace candy counter before transitioning to Agata & Valentina, a specialty foods store.

-In 2001, Rachael Ray began hosting 30 Minute Meals on Food Network.
+In 2001, Rachael Ray began hosting "30 Minute Meals" on the Food Network.

 Loading Video...